AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

  >**Important Note**: Navigation Meshes is  a very cool & interesting topic to explore, but in this research I want to focus more in the basics of the Hierarchial Pathfinding, since, I am a big believer that, if you understand the basics (ergo, what I am about to explain) who will know how the Navigation Maps & Meshes work way faster &, also, since you will know what is happening in the lowest level, you will also understand the optimizations or came up with your own!

 ## My Approach - HPA*
-Tho approach I selected is to do a **Regular Multi-Level Hierarchy A***.
+The approach I selected is to do a **Regular Multi-Level Hierarchy A***.
 The reason is simple and I have already mentioned before: I want this to be an explanation so you will understand how & why a Hiearchial Pathfinding works, so let's start from the basic, shall we?

-#### Code Structures
+### Code Structures
 #### The Abstract Graph structure:

  ```cpp